mgm-interns/teamradio2-frontend/README.md

 - Find all components on [reactstrap documentation](http://reactstrap.github.io/components/)

 # How to add new Environment Variables
+- evn template: in folder env.
+You have to create file .env and copy content of one env.
 - In .env file define new variable with prefix REACT_APP
 ```
 REACT_APP_HTTP_END_POINT=https://www.teamrad.io/api